Venkatesh-admin/Book_management_system/README.md

    ```

    saved  model and dataframe pickle and label encoder files in the `train_dataset` directory.

+6.Async is used for the API's and database operations

 ## API Endpoints

 - **User Management:**
   - `POST /users/`: Create a new user.
-  - `POST /login/`: Authenticate a user and get a JWT token.
+  - `POST /login/`: **Authenticate a user and get a JWT token.**

 - **Book Management:**
   - `POST /books/`: Add a new book.